Skip to main content

 Profile

 I came to Queen Mary in 2007, after lecturing at the University of Nottingham (2000-2007) and completing a PhD at Cambridge in 2000.
-My first book, British Poetry in the Age of Modernism (CUP, 2006) explored the poetics of non-modernism in the twentieth century, and my teaching and writing have continued to explore the politics, psychology and sociality of forms ever since.
-As well as The Cambridge Introduction to Modernist Poetry (2011), this has led me to work on sonnets, the invention of modern English teaching, and the survival of religious belief in a secular world.
-I am currently finishing The Poetry Circuit, a book about the many ways that the rediscovery of live reading changed modern poetry.
+My first book, British Poetry in the Age of Modernism (CUP, 2006) explored the poetics of non-modernism in the twentieth century, and my teaching and writing have continued to explore the politics, psychology and sociology of form ever since.
+As well as The Cambridge Introduction to Modernist Poetry (2011), this has led me to publish work on sonnets, the ways English is taught, and, more recently, on contemporary festivals (https://www.festivalasform.org).
+My new book, The Poetry Circuit (OUP, 2024) explores how reading in person became part of the job for twentieth century poets and what happened when they put poems into the circuit between artist, venue, audience and occasion.

 Teaching